pifroggi/vs_temporalfix/README.md

 ```

 __*`clip`*__
-Temporally unstable clip.
+Temporally unstable upscaled clip.
 Should have no black borders.

 __*`strength`*__
 Suppression strength of temporal inconsistencies.
 Higher means more aggressive.
 400 works great in most cases.